HarryAllen1/jhstsa.org/pages/events/Promotional-Design.md

 Branding materials for a fictitious restaurant; the four (4) Promotional Folder items are student choice.

-## Pre-conference Submission Requirements

-### January 23rd

-Students submit 1 file containing images of the 2-pocket folder, and each of the promotional materials.
-Submit as a single multi-page PDF.

 ## Information

 |                                              |               |